-Philosophy Minor Specializations: Law and Philosophy; Ethics

-Philosophy minors specializing in Law and Philosophy or in Ethics must ensure that, in choosing courses that satisfy the requirements listed above, they also satisfy certain additional requirements of the specializations.
-In particular, minors specializing in Law and Philosophy must complete PHL 275 and PHL 375.
-Minors specializing in Ethics must complete either PHL 135 or PHL 255, PHL 350, and PHL 430.
+Philosophy Minor Specializations: Law and Philosophy; Philosophy minors specializing in Law and Philosophy must complete PHL 275 and PHL 375.
 Because the philosophy minor may be tailored to any number of specific needs and interests, students who are considering a minor in philosophy may wish to consult with the chair of the department before selecting a particular sequence of courses.